Document Actions

 • Instrument specific query forms (for raw data only), several instrument specific and technically-oriented access points to the ESO archive for astronomers already well familiar with ESO instrument setups and observing strategies.

-To monitor the progress of your data requests, use the archive request status tool.
+To monitor the progress of your data requests, visit your archive request handler page (login required).

-A section on Frequently Asked Questions provides additional guidance on the use of the ESO/ST-ECF Science Archive Facility.
+A section on Frequently Asked Questions provides additional guidance on the use of the ESO Science Archive Facility.

 Additional Query Forms